deadlyvipers/dojo_rules/introduction.md

-Hi my name is Ian
+Hi my name is Ian my favorite code school path is the Ruby path.